Featured Articles

 If your business premises is like the majority of others, you are likely to see a variety of cables (datacom, security system, etc.) draped on the ceiling tiles, in a line-of-site manner, in an effort to save cable and installation effort.
 If you're really unfortunate, you'll find cables that are pulled tight (absence of slack). ... read more

-• Beware Factory Default IP Address
+- Beware Factory Default IP Address

 excerpt: One of the earliest design decisions that a network administrator must face, involves the assignment of IP address space.
 Many administrators abdicate this responsibility, and succumb to the temptation of using the factory default address space assigned by the manufacturer of their gateway / router.
 This article discusses the perils of such a decision. ... read more

-• WiFi Optimization is a Matter of Placement
+- WiFi Optimization is a Matter of Placement

 excerpt: The marketplace has been tremendously successful in pushing WiFi connectivity to the masses.
 Residential users have gobbled up WiFi products (wireless access points and routers) faster than sushi.
 For some, the allure is rooted in the desire to be untethered.
 For others, it’s a matter of avoiding the investment of cable installation.
 The marketplace has been less successful in meeting the expectations set for these users.
 Many report an inability to maintain connectivity, or sustain throughput.
-In newer, high-density residential neighborhoods, users must compete for a slice of the Radio Frequency (RF) spectrum, as they get pushed aside by the proliferation of devices, and increasingly excessive RF energy. ... read more
+In newer, high-density residential neighbourhoods, users must compete for a slice of the Radio Frequency (RF) spectrum, as they get pushed aside by the proliferation of devices, and increasingly excessive RF energy. ... read more

-last modified: 2024.08.05, 14:45 -0400
+last modified: 2024.08.05, 14:47 -0400

 © 1999 – 2024 All rights reserved by the Domain Registrant.